SoftUni-Internal/interactive-content/EN/01-Exam/03-Problem-03.md

 | Tea | 0.50$ | 0.60$ | 0.70$ |

 Keep in mind the following discounts:
-- With a selected drink without sugar, there is a 35% discount.
+- There is a 35% discount if the selected drinks is without sugar
-- With a selected drink "Espresso" and bought at least 5 drinks, there is a 25% discount.
+- There is a 25% discount if 5 cups of Espressos have been purchased
-- With an amount exceeding 15$, there is a 20% discount from the final price.
+- There is a 20% discount from the final price, if the cost exceeds 15$

 The discounts are applied in the order of their description.

 ## Input
-You receive 3 lines from the console:
+You will receive 3 lines from the console:
-- First line - drink - string: "Espresso", "Cappuccino" or "Tea"
+- The first line will be for the drink - String: "Espresso", "Cappuccino" or "Tea"
-- Second line - sugar - string: "Without", "Normal" or "Extra"
+- The second line will be for the sugar - String: "Without", "Normal" or "Extra"
-- Third line - count drinks - whole number in the range [1… 50]
+- The third line will be for the count of drinks - An integer in range [1… 50]

 ## Output
 Print one line on the console: